konflux-ci/release-service-catalog/CONTRIBUTING.md

 before the test pipeline.
 This script will run as the `kubeadmin` user.
 This approach is copied from the tekton catalog repository.
 For more details and examples, look [here](https://github.com/tektoncd/catalog/blob/main/CONTRIBUTING.md#end-to-end-testing).

+##### Mocking commands executed in task scripts

+Mocks are needed when we want to test tasks which call external services (e.g. `scopeo copy`, `cosign download`, or even a python script from our release-utils image such as `upload_sbom` that would call Pyxis API).
+The way to do this is to create a file with mock shell functions (with the same names as the commands you want to mock) and inject this file to the beginning of each `script` field in the task step that needs mocking.

+For reference implementation, check [push-sbom-to-pyxis/0.2/tests/](/catalog/task/push-sbom-to-pyxis/0.2/tests/).
+Here's a break down of how it's done:

+1. Create a `mocks.sh` file in the tests directory of your task, e.g.
+    `catalog/task/push-sbom-to-pyxis/0.2/tests/mocks.sh`.
+This file will contain the mock function definitions.
+It also needs to contain a shebang at the top as it will get injected to the top of the original script.
+For example:

+    ```sh
+    #!/usr/bin/env sh
+    set -eux

+    function cosign() {
+      echo Mock cosign called with: $*
+      echo $* >> $(workspaces.data.path)/mock_cosign.txt

+      if [[ "$*" != "download sbom --output-file myImageID"[12]".json imageurl"[12] ]]
+      then
+        echo Error: Unexpected call
+        exit 1
+      fi

+      touch /workdir/sboms/${4}
+    }
+    ```

+    In the example above, you can notice two things:
+    - Each time the mock function is called, the full argument list is saved in a file in the workspace.
+This is optional and depends on your task's workspace name.
+It allows us to check mock calls after task execution in our test pipeline.
+    - In this case the function touches a file that would otherwise be created by the actual `cosign` call.
+This is specific to the task and will depend on your use case.

+1. In your `pre-apply-task-hook.sh` file (see the Test Setup section above for explanation), include `yq` commands to inject the `mocks.sh` file to the top of your task step scripts, e.g.:

+    ```sh
+    #!/usr/bin/env sh

+    SCRIPT_DIR=$( cd -- "$( dirname -- "${BASH_SOURCE[0]}" )" &> /dev/null && pwd )

+    yq -i '.spec.steps[0].script = load_str("'$SCRIPT_DIR'/mocks.sh") + .spec.steps[0].script' $SCRIPT_DIR/../push-sbom-to-pyxis.yaml
+    yq -i '.spec.steps[1].script = load_str("'$SCRIPT_DIR'/mocks.sh") + .spec.steps[1].script' $SCRIPT_DIR/../push-sbom-to-pyxis.yaml
+    ```

+    In this case we inject the file to both steps in the task under test.
+This will depend on the given task.
+You only need to inject mocks for the steps where something needs to be mocked.

+1. (Optional) In your test pipeline, you can have a task after the main task under test that will check that the mock functions had the expected calls.
+This only applies if you saved your mock calls to a file.
+In our example, it will look something like this:

+    ```sh
+    if [ $(cat $(workspaces.data.path)/mock_cosign.txt | wc -l) != 2 ]; then
+      echo Error: cosign was expected to be called 2 times.
+Actual calls:
+      cat $(workspaces.data.path)/mock_cosign.txt
+      exit 1
+    fi
+    ```

+Note: The approach described above shows the recommended approach.
+But there may be variations depending on your needs.
+For example, you could have several mocks files and inject different files to different steps in your task.

 #### Running Tekton Task tests manually